Why is USM the right choice for you?

 The Disability Services Center recognizes the unique needs of student veterans.
 The DSC works closely with Veterans Services and other campus departments to ensure your access to our campus and classes.
 The DSC prioritizes confidentiality and student autonomy.
 Students registering with the DSC choose which of their approved accommodations they want to use, who they notify of their registration and what resources they want to use to facilitate their academic goals.
 This might include vocational rehabilitation, the USM Learning Commons, University Health & Counseling Services, Advising, TRIO, and faculty members among others.
 To learn more about the DSC registration, please visit How to Register with the DSC.

 **Intake appointments for Student Veterans are available at the DSC and other campus locations including Veterans Services, Advising, the Honors Center or Learning Commons.
-Please contact email@example.com or (207) 780-4706 to schedule your appointment.
+Please contact via email or at (207) 780-4706 to schedule your appointment.
 Be sure to mention your preferred location when making your appointment.